-The following charts illustrate the target mix between direct compensation elements (base salary, annual cash bonus and long-term equity incentives in the form of restricted stock (RS) and PSUs) for our Chief Executive Officer and the average of our other named executive officers in 2017.
+The following charts illustrate the target mix between direct compensation elements (base salary, annual cash bonus and long-term equity incentives in the form of time-based restricted stock and PSUs for our Chief Executive Officer and the average of our other named executive officers in 2018.

 Other NEOs include Messrs.
-Furbay, Healy, Mahoney and Tennis.
+Furbay, Healy, Johnson and Tennis.